jshiell/checkstyle-idea/README.md

 *Checkstyle Addons* offers additional Checkstyle checks not found in other Checkstyle extensions, and it's easy to [set up in Checkstyle-IDEA](http://checkstyle-addons.thomasjensen.com/run.html#run-intellij).

+## Development

+You can easily build and install the plugin via Gradle.

 ## Frequently Asked Questions

 ### I see a *Cannot Load Project* error stating *Unsupported major.minor version 52.0*.